SivamalaichChelvan/SocketStudy/README.md

 Server side:

-1.Start
+1. Start
-2.Import the socket module
+2. Import the socket module
-3.Create a socket using socket.socket()
+3. Create a socket using socket.socket()
-4.Display “Socket successfully created”
+4. Display “Socket successfully created”
-5.Assign port number 12345
+5. Assign port number 12345
-6.Bind the socket to the port number
+6. Bind the socket to the port number
-7.Display “socket binded to 12345”
+7. Display “socket binded to 12345”
-8.Put the socket into listening mode using listen() 9.Display “socket is listening”
+8. Put the socket into listening mode using listen()
-10.Stop
+9. Display “socket is listening”
+10. Stop

 Client side:

-1.Start
+1. Start
-2.Import the socket module
+2. Import the socket module
-3.Create a socket using socket.socket()
+3. Create a socket using socket.socket()
-4.Assign port number 12345
+4. Assign port number 12345
-5.Connect to the server using IP address 127.0.0.1 and port number 6.Receive data from the server
+5. Connect to the server using IP address 127.0.0.1 and port number
+6. Receive data from the server
-7.Decode the received data
+7. Decode the received data
-8.Display the received message
+8. Display the received message
-9.Close the socket connection
+9. Close the socket connection
-10.Stop
+10. Stop

 ## PROGRAM: